 The Chapel is more than an impressive building on campus.
 It’s where you’ll find great people and an active worship life.
 Here are some areas in which you might wish to get involved:

 - Prayer Team – Serve as a member of the team that reads the community’s prayers for each Sunday morning service.

 - Acolyte – Serve on a team as a torch bearer, crucifer, or book-bearer at our Sunday morning worship services.

 - Altar Care – Serve on a team that shares the distinct honor of preparing the worship space for the service of Holy Communion.

 - Reader – On Sunday mornings, you could read one of the scripture readings for our worship service.

 - Morning Prayer Musicians – Musicians are needed to help lead or support Morning prayer worship, from keyboardists to instrumentalists to vocalists who know (or want to learn) how to cantor.

 - Celebrate!
 Praise Team – Instrumentalists and vocalists are welcome for our Wednesday night Celebrate!
 Service.

-To get involved, talk to one of the pastors or visit our Get involved at the Chapel Facebook page.
+To get involved, talk to one of the pastors or fill out this Google form!